Topics E to M

 |Six person apt:||18 people|

-Due to the potential for damages to facilities, personal injury and disruption of the sleep/study atmosphere in the residence halls and apartments, the playing of sports within the residence halls, apartments and houses are strictly prohibited.
-This policy specifically includes but is not limited to playing ball, in-line skating, bowling, throwing Frisbees or other objects, water/food (or other substances used for) fights, etc. Residents are encouraged to use the Haehn Campus Center field house, the Warner Palestra at SJU and local parks/recreational fields for these activities.
+Due to the potential for damages to facilities, personal injury, and disruption of the sleep/study atmosphere in the residence halls and apartments, the playing of sports within the residence halls, apartments and houses are strictly prohibited.
+This policy specifically includes but is not limited to: playing ball, in-line skating, bowling, throwing Frisbees or other objects, water/food fights, etc. Residents are encouraged to use the Haehn Campus Center field house, the Warner Palestra at SJU, and local parks/recreational fields for these activities.

-The College of Saint Benedict and the Order of Saint Benedict, Inc., Collegeville, are committed to creating and maintaining an environment in which all members of the community are aware of and respect the rights and human dignity of every other member.
-Therefore, we will investigate and promptly seek the equitable resolution of allegations of discrimination relating to race, religion, color, national origin/ethnicity, sex, sexual orientation, age, marital status or disability.
+The College of Saint Benedict ("CSB") and Saint John's University ("SJU") are committed to creating and maintaining an environment in which all members of the community are aware of and respect the rights and human dignity of every other member.
+Discrimination and harassment based on race, religion, color, national origin, sex, sexual orientation, age, marital status, disability, familial status, status with regard to public assistance, or other legally protected category or characteristic are reprehensible and are antithetical to the mission of these institutions.
+CSB and SJU have zero tolerance for unlawful discrimination and harassment.

 The complete Joint Human Rights Policy can be found online in the Bennie Book by accessing http://www.csbsju.edu/benniebook/student.htm.
-For more information or to file a complaint, please contact Brandyn Woodard, at ext.
-3799 or via email firstname.lastname@example.org, Student Human Rights Officer.
+For more information or to file a complaint, please contact Brandyn Woodard, Student Human Rights Officer, at ext.
+3799 or via email firstname.lastname@example.org.

 Every CSB student is issued an ID card.
-This card is your access to your meal plan, security doors on campus, library privileges, and charging at the bookstore.
+This card is your access to your meal plan, security doors on campus, and library privileges.
 If you lose your ID card, the replacement fee is $25.
 If your ID card is lost or stolen, please report it as soon as possible to Security.
 New ID cards can be obtained from the Security Office.
-For your safety and security, do not allow anyone to use your ID card (access card).
+For your safety and security, do not allow anyone to use your ID card.

 Incense is not permitted in any residence area.
 Students who have incense in their rooms, suites, houses, or apartments will be required to take it home.
 Students who do not comply with this policy will have their incense confiscated until the end of the semester and will receive an automatic College disciplinary warning.
 Individuals wishing to use incense for religious purposes are asked to contact Campus Ministry to make appropriate arrangements.

 For your safety and security, do not give your keys to anyone.
-If you find yourself locked out of your room please contact the Department of Security for assistance, they have temporary room keys that can be issued to you on a short term basis to allow you to access your room.
-If you lose your key, report it to the Residential Life Office immediately.
+If you find yourself locked out of your room, please contact the Department of Security for assistance, they have temporary room keys that can be issued to you on a short term basis to allow you to access your room.
+If you lose your key, report it to the Residential Life and Housing Office immediately.
 A new lock and key will be ordered for you.
-There is a charge of $25 for any lost room.
+There is a charge of $25 for any lost room key.
 Failing to report your lost key could jeopardize your own safety and that of your roommate(s).

 Washing machines and dryers are located in each residential hall/area for resident use.
 The fees for using the machines are included in the cost of the housing contract for each semester.
 In many halls there are also ironing boards, irons and drying racks available for resident use.
 Please use only HE (High Efficiency) detergent in all front loading style washing machines to ensure they work properly for you and all of the residents.